nl-design-system/terraform/README.md

 ## Terraform Cloud

+You can login in to Terraform on [app.terraform.io](https://app.terraform.io/session).

+### Start using cloud services

+When you configure Terraform Cloud, you must configure use the user interface to configure the sensitive variables defined in [`variables.tf`](./variables.tf).

 ### How to stop using cloud services

 The following code is responsible for storing the Terraform state in the cloud: